What is the Thunderbolts Adventure and when will it be held?

 This is an Overnighter that will be a tough but enjoyable two days – the total distance was completed in one day for 2017 – 2018.

 We will send you the route a couple of weeks before the event.
 We will send you a Strava route and GPX file.
 How you navigate is up to you.
 If you want cue cards, paper maps, topos etc that will be up to you to get.

 We expect every individual rider to be able to navigate the route.
 You may not be riding in a bunch and this is a bloody big remote area.
 Do not rely on your mobile phone, as reception is patchy at best, and often non-existent

 What do you mean by remote?

 The majority of this event takes place a long way from civilisation.
 There is little to no traffic on these roads and no facilities.
 Except for Victoria Hotel Moonan Flat Pub there are no shops along the route.
 There are very few residents available able to assist you.
-Of course, we, the organisers will do what we can to help should you be unable to continue and still a long way from the finish but having a PLB or SPOT Tracker is highly recommended.
+Of course, we, the organisers will do what we can to help should you be unable to continue and still a long way from the finish but having a PLB or SPOT Tracker is mandatory.

 Is there phone coverage?

 Not really, apart from in Gloucester.
 We recommend you do not rely on your mobile phone for navigation or communication.

 Do I need a SPOT or PLB?